Skip to Content

 Gavin Murray, Content Team Editor

 Gavin Murray is a second-year staffer and content team editor on The Muse.
-Outside writing for the newspaper, Gavin spends his time hanging out with his friends, taking bike rides to the beach, riling up his dog Charlie, and spending time with his amazing girlfriend Bethany.
-Gavin is always curious about what is happening in the busy world, and recognizes how important honest journalism is in this polarizing world.
+Outside of writing for the newspaper, Gavin spends his time hanging out with his friends, taking bike rides to the beach, riling up his dog Charlie, and spending time with his amazing girlfriend Bethany.
+Gavin is always curious about what is happening in the busy world and recognizes how important honest journalism is in this polarizing world.
 Gavin can't wait to continue and share his passion for journalism with his team and other staffers on The Muse.

 Donate to THE MUSE